yqrashawn/GokuRakuJoudo/tutorial.md

 ### to shell command

-We can set <to> to string to invoke shell command.
+You can set <to> to string to invoke shell command.

 ```clojure
     {:main [{:des "hyper 1 to cleanup personal folder"